googleforgames/agones/site/content/en/docs/Installation/upgrading.md

 weight: 100
 date: 2019-08-16T00:19:19Z
 description: >
-  Strategies and techniques for managing Agones and Kubernetes upgrades in a safe manner
+  Strategies and techniques for managing Agones and Kubernetes upgrades in a safe manner.
 ---

 > Note: Whichever approach you take to upgrading Agones, make sure to test it in your development environment
-> before applying it to production
+> before applying it to production.

 ## Upgrading Agones